MolSSI-Education/mm-tools/_episodes/01-introduction.md

 ## The "force field"

 As stated above, all computational simulations depend on a mathematical model to describe the molecule.
-The full expression of this model is often called a **force field**  or potential energy function in molecular mechanics simulations.
+The full expression of this model is often called a **force field**  and is a function which describes the potential energy of a system.
 This force field describes the energy associated with molecular movements such as bond stretching, angle bending, or dihedral angle rotation.
 If you are a chemistry student, you have likely discussed many of these molecular motions in your classes (who can forget talking about the cis-trans isomerism of butane in organic chemistry class?).
 The force field describes the energies associated with these movements mathematically.
 The potential energy is commonly represented by the letter $$U$$, and the total potential energy or "force field" is the sum of terms related to bond stretching, angle bending, torsional rotation (that cis-trans isomerism), electrostatic interaction, and nonbonded Van der Waals interactions.

 $$ U = U_{bond} + U_{angle} + U_{torsion} + U_{elec} + U_{vdw} $$